ruqayyahnur/-credit-risk-classification/README.md

 # Module 20 Report Template

 ## Overview of the Analysis

-  This analysis focuses on loan risk.
-The dataset provided reflects historical lending activity from peer-to-peer lending services company to build a model that can be used to identify the creditworthiness of borrowers.
+* This analysis focuses on loan risk.
+The dataset provided reflects historical lending activity from peer-to-peer lending services.
+This data will be used build a model that can be used to identify the creditworthiness of borrowers.
-  The data provided various information on the common borrower, such as previous loan sizes, borrowers' income, number of accounts, total_det, and loan_status.
+* The data provided various information on the common borrower, such as previous loan sizes, borrowers' income, number of accounts, total_det, and loan_status.
-  The loan_status was focused on for this analysis in order to predict a healthy loan vs an unhealthily loan for the borrower.
+* The *loan_status* was focused on for this analysis in order to predict a healthy loan vs an unhealthily loan for the borrower.
   * The stages of the machine learning process are as followed:
         - Split the Data into training and testing sets
         - Create the labels set (y) from the “loan_status” column, and then create the features (X) DataFrame from the remaining columns.